sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ### Security

+Only High Level Assessments (HLAs) will be shared as part of the pilot.

 - Most HLAs are still "Protected"
-- Would prefer not to share
+- Working to confirm classification for HLAs
 - IT Strategy uploading files
 - 2 Unclassified assessments shared